The Use of Binary Choice Forests to Model and Estimate Discrete Choices: Numerical Experiments

-In this section, we test the performance of random forests when the price information is incorporated.
+\Copy{rev:pricing_numerical1}{ In this section, we test the performance of random forests when the price information is incorporated.
 We use the MNL model to generate the choice data.
 Let $\bm u$ denote the expected utility of the products and $\bm p$ their prices.
-Therefore, for given assortment $S$, the choice probabilities of product $i \in S$ and the no-purchase option are:
+For given assortment $S$, the choice probabilities of product $i \in S$ and the outside option are:

 Consider $N=10$ products.
 We generate $u_i$ as uniform random variables between 0 and 5 for each product.
 Then we generate a price uniformly on $[0,5]$ for each product.
 Note that in this experiment, all products are available in an assortment.
 As explained in Section~\ref{sec:price}, we use the link function $g(x) = \exp(-x)$.
 The customer's choice then follows the choice probability \eqref{eq:MNL choice probability}.
 The RMSE in \eqref{RMSE_soft} is no longer applicable because the assortments and prices cannot be exhausted.
 To evaluate the performance, we randomly generate $1000$ assortments and prices according to the same distribution as the training data.
 Then we evaluate the empirical RMSE in the test data.